 Know a venue that should be added to the list?
 Happy to do it!
 Fill us in via the contact form or Instagram DM.

-More resources and ways to help/be helped.: Sweet Relief Musicians Fund // the USBG Foundation’s COVID-19 relief campaign for bartenders // Supporting Musicians and Live Professionals During COVID-19 (She Shreds) // A State-by-State Resource Guide for Music Professionals Who Need Help During Coronavirus Crisis (Billboard).
+More resources and ways to help/be helped.: Cancel Council, a local fundraiser for artists impacted by the crisis // Sweet Relief Musicians Fund // the USBG Foundation’s COVID-19 relief campaign for bartenders // Supporting Musicians and Live Professionals During COVID-19 (She Shreds) // A State-by-State Resource Guide for Music Professionals Who Need Help During Coronavirus Crisis (Billboard).
 Plus!
 Via Nowadays’ email blast, a list of organizations that could use your support: COVID-19 Mutual aid fund for LGBTQI+ and BIPOC Folks, Make The Road New York’s COVID-19 emergency fund for low-income immigrant families and Emergency COVID relief for sex workers in New York.